 Date Of Auditions

 All applicants are expected to be able to attend a live audition on the Audition day.
-The date will be announced in January and we will inform applicants if they have been shortlisted for audition by March.
+The Audition day is 2 April 2020 and we will inform applicants if they have been shortlisted for audition by 2 March 2020.

 Q. I currently live in London but I am not a UK citizen.
 Will obtaining a Junior Fellowship entitle me to remain in the UK?

 A. Due to recent changes made by UK Visas and Immigration, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
 As such, gaining a Junior Fellowship will have no influence on your ability to extend your current visa.